hanny21/feed_reader_testing/README.md

 Starting files provided by Udacity can be found [here](https://github.com/udacity/frontend-nanodegree-feedreader).
 The project goal is to write test for this aplication using [Jasmine](https://jasmine.github.io/).
+My work can be found in `jasmine/spec/feedreader.js` file.

 ## Project Criterias
 * Write a test that loops through each feed in the `allFeeds` object and ensures it has a URL defined and that the URL is not empty.